Here are some previews of short stories I have published, including those from my novel, The Bridge on Beer River.

 Jim laughs and Barry laughs louder.
 Read more of About the War

-A series of linked stories about working class people in Reagan-era Binghamton, featuring a narrator with drinking, employment and romantic problems who tries to do the right thing but often fails.
+A series of linked stories about working class people in Reagan-era Binghamton, featuring a scarred veteran with drinking, work, and love problems who tries to do the right thing but often fails.

 Joining the Circus

 from Big Bridge

 Debby wants to join the circus.
 She tells me in a dreamy way, lying on her side facing me, her eyes closed and a wet trail of drool on the corner of her mouth.
 She looks angelic, but I know she’s drunk, talking impossible futures like drunks always do.